HOME Artist Film is a unique project for the production, distribution, exhibition, training and development of artist film

-- HOME will be presenting a major co-commission and solo exhibition from award winning artist Louis Henderson, who has produced a film based around a collaboration in the Haitian city of Port-au-Prince.
-Please join us for the exhibition launch on Fri 20th April 18.00-21.00.
+- Come to the HOME Gallery to see our new co-commission and solo exhibition, Overtures by award winning artist Louis Henderson.
+Louis Henderson, has produced a film based around a collaboration in the Haitian city of Port-au-Prince.

-- Luis Lopez Carrasco’s film, Aliens (2017) will premiere as part of Frames of Representation on 28th April 2018 at the ICA.
+- Luis Lopez Carrasco’s film, Aliens (2017) premiered as part of Frames of Representation on 28th April 2018 at the ICA.
 Awards include: Best Short Film at Cinespagna 2017, Jury’s Mention at Fidocs 2017 and critics Award at FICA 2017.

 - HOME Artist Film are releasing Andrew Kötting’s Lek and the Dogs (2017) nationwide from June 8th 2018, with screenings confirmed at HOME, ICA, Tyneside, Filmhouse & Broadway.
 Lek and the Dogs is an adaptation of Hattie Naylor’s play about a young boy who ran away to live in Moscow with a pack of wild dogs, in Kötting’s film we see the boy relocated to a desert in Northern Chile.